alicekamil/CodeRUNNER/README.md

 # CodeRUNNER
-I've been very sick the last days so it pains me to submit this messy project.
-Basically what I did was creating a structure in blueprints and I'm slowly migrating it into c++.
-I will submit a better code walkthrough before the second deadline.

 For now, the obstacles position is randomized, the collision doesnt work.
 This and things listed below is what im striving to fix til next due date:
 *Preset floor tiles with obstacles, store them in a tile database, ramp up difficulty as time passes.